Skip to content

 version = "0.1.0"

 Packages are built by using build backends.
 By specifying package.build-system.build-backend and package.build-system.channels you determine which backend is used and from which channel it will be downloaded.
-In this example, we are using pixi-build-python in order to build a Python package.
+There are different build backends.
+Pixi backends can describe how to build a conda package, for a certain language or build tool.
+In this example, we are using pixi-build-python backend in order to build a Python package.

 channels = [